silvacms/documentation/source/silva/buildout.rst

    $ wget http://peak.telecommunity.com/dist/ez_setup.py
    $ sudo python2.4 ez_setup.py

-Now that we have the setuptools installed, we can use ``easy_install`` to install ZopeSkel.
-These scripts have been installed in the same directory than your Python directory.
-This should be very easy.
+Now that we have the setuptools installed, we can use ``easy_install``.
 Just run the following command:

 .. code-block:: sh

    $ sudo easy_install-2.4 -U ZopeSkel

-If you are under Mac OS X, we recommend to use the option ``-s``.
-By default ``easy_install`` puts all scripts in the same directory than Python, which is hidden inside a framework on Mac OS X. By specifying ``-s /opt/local/bin`` installed scripts are going to be installed in the same directory than Mac Ports softwares:
+If you are using Mac OS X, we recommend to use the option ``-s``.
+By default ``easy_install`` puts all scripts in the same directory as Python, which is hidden inside a framework on Mac OS X. By specifying ``-s /opt/local/bin`` installed scripts are going to be installed in the same directory than Mac Ports softwares: